AltynbekAnarbekovTR/react-whatsapp/readme.md

 </p>
 </div>

+## How to run

+- clone repository
+- run npm i
+- run npm run dev

 ## Features

-In order to use the app you must be get idInstance and apiTokenInstance from Green API:
+In order to use the app you must be get an idInstance and an apiTokenInstance from Green API:
 <a href="https://green-api.com/" target="_blank">
 Green API
 </a>